hybridgroup/gocv-site/content/getting-started/windows.md

 The version program should output the following:

-		gocv version: 0.7.0
+		gocv version: 0.8.0
-		opencv lib version: 3.3.1
+		opencv lib version: 3.4.0

-If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times (`env.sh` must have been executed as described above):
+If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times (`CGO_CPPFLAGS` and `CGO_LDFLAGS` must have been set as described above):

         go install gocv.io/x/gocv